santiment/academy/src/docs/metrics/funding-rates-aggregated/index.md

 ## Available Assets

-- Funding Rates aggregated by exchange is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22funding_rates_aggregated_by_exchange%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)
+- Funding rates aggregated by exchange is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22funding_rates_aggregated_by_exchange%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)

-- Funding Rates aggregated by settlement currency is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22funding_rates_aggregated_by_settlement_currency%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)
+- Funding rates aggregated by settlement currency is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22funding_rates_aggregated_by_settlement_currency%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)

-- Total Funding Rates aggregated by asset is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22total_funding_rates_aggregated_per_asset%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)
+- Total funding rates aggregated by asset is available for [these assets](<https://api.santiment.net/graphiql?variables=&query=%7B%0A%20%20getMetric(metric%3A%20%22total_funding_rates_aggregated_per_asset%22)%20%7B%0A%20%20%20%20metadata%20%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A>)
 ---

 ## SanAPI

-- Funding Rates aggregated by exchange available under the `funding_rates_aggregated_by_exchange` name.
+- Funding rates aggregated by exchange available under the `funding_rates_aggregated_by_exchange` name.
-- Funding Rates aggregated by settlement currency is available for  `funding_rates_aggregated_by_settlement_currency` name.
+- Funding rates aggregated by settlement currency is available for  `funding_rates_aggregated_by_settlement_currency` name.
-- Total Funding Rates aggregated by asset is available for `total_funding_rates_aggregated_per_asset` name.
+- Total funding rates aggregated by asset is available for `total_funding_rates_aggregated_per_asset` name.

 ```graphql
 {